Michael E. Mann: Public outreach

 In July 2018, Mann commented on recent extreme weather events striking across Europe, from the Arctic Circle to Greece, and on the other side of the world, from North American to Japan.
-He said, “This is the face of climate change", “We literally would not have seen these extremes in the absence of climate change".
-“The impacts of climate change are no longer subtle", “We are seeing them play out in real-time and what is happening this summer is a perfect example of that".
-“We are seeing our predictions come true", “As a scientist that is reassuring, but as a citizen of planet Earth, it is very distressing to see that as it means we have not taken the necessary action".
+He said, "This is the face of climate change", "We literally would not have seen these extremes in the absence of climate change".
+"The impacts of climate change are no longer subtle", "We are seeing them play out in real-time and what is happening this summer is a perfect example of that".
+"We are seeing our predictions come true", "As a scientist that is reassuring, but as a citizen of planet Earth, it is very distressing to see that as it means we have not taken the necessary action".

+In September 2024, Mann argued that the barriers to lessening the impact of climate change were more political than physical or technological, citing the United States' second withdrawal from the Paris Climate Agreement as a major setback in policy.
+He argued further that the US bowing out of a leadership position on climate change allows other nations to step up, most notably claiming China would rise as a world leader.

+Mann asserted in June 2025 that atmospheric patterns known to cause flooding and heat domes had tripled since the 1950s, opening up the risk of increased climate catastrophes.

+Mann spoke to Common Dreams in July 2026 and detailed how the National Academies of Sciences, Engineering, and Medicine (NASEM) report is a clear, affirmative confirmation that human-caused climate change is intensifying extreme weather.
+"Nothing connects the dots better than the increasingly dangerous, damaging, and deadly climate change-fueled extreme weather events."

 Publications

 Mann has been organizing committee chair for the National Academy of Sciences 'Frontiers of Science' and has served as a committee member or advisor for other National Academy of Sciences panels.
 He served as editor for the Journal of Climate and has been a member of numerous international and U.S. scientific advisory panels and steering groups.
 By 2010 he was the lead author or co-author of over 90 scientific publications, the majority of which had appeared in leading peer-reviewed scientific journals: as of 2016, his biographical sketch stated that he was author of more than 200 peer-reviewed and edited publications.
 Between 1999 and 2010 he served as principal or co-principal investigator on five research projects funded by the National Oceanic and Atmospheric Administration (NOAA) and four more funded by the National Science Foundation (NSF).
 He was also co-investigator on other projects funded by the NOAA, NSF, Department of Energy, United States Agency for International Development, and the Office of Naval Research.